adacord/cli/docs/cli.md

 # login with your email and passowrd
 adacord login --email me@my-email.com

-# create a new bucket bucket
+# create a new bucket
 adacord bucket create --description "My first bucket"

 # Push data to your bucket